gjlondon/definitive_guide_to_django_deployment/README.md

 If, for some reason, you need to edit the nginx configuration file it's at:

-    sudo emacs /etc/nginx/sites-available/hello.conf
+    sudo emacs /etc/nginx/sites-available/<APP_NAME>.conf

+###RabbitMQ

+Another service that's started automatically.
+I have literally never had to interact directly with it.
+But if can also be restarted by

+    sudo service restart rabbitmq

 ###Memcached

 Memcached is also a service and starts automatically if the webserver restarts.
-The site should also continue to function if it dies (just be slow).
+Unless you've designed a monstrosity, your site should also continue to function if it dies (just be slow).
 Caching issues can sometimes cause weird page content, so if something seems unusually bizarre try flushing the cache by restarting memcached: